 Find Articles: You Have a Citation (you know exactly what article you need)

 Step 1: Start at the top of any Gelman Library website page.
-Click on the Journals tab and search the name of the journal, magazine, or newspaper in which your article was published (NOT the article title).
+Select Browse Journals and search the name of the journal, magazine, or newspaper in which your article was published (NOT the article title).
 Or search using keywords in the journal's name.

 Step 2: If that journal is available online, a new window will open that shows you: